Explore

 In city block sized spades.

-Despite his penchant for telling others to "Live long and prosper", it turns out that Mr. Spock doesn't live as long or prosper as much as anyone expected.
+Despite his penchant for telling others to "Live long and prosper", in this movie's plot, it turns out that Mr. Spock doesn't live as long or prosper as much as anyone, including himself, expected.

-But after the success of the second Star Trek movie, there was no way in a Klingon's dark star quadrant that producers were gonna let the Enterprise's commander and Captain Kirk's confidant stay dead for too long.
-And to make sure that the movie fans who flocked to the theaters the second time understood that, they put it right there in the film's title.
-Search For Spock made it clear that in some way that could only be explained through the science of the 23rd Century, Kirk and his crew were gonna bring Spock back.
+But after all of the success that came from the second Star Trek movie, there was no way in a Klingon's dark star quadrant that this franchise's producers were going to let the Enterprise's commander and Captain Kirk's confidant stay dead for too long.
+And to make sure that the movie fans who flocked to the theaters for the second feature would do the same for a third film, they made that these Trekkies understood that death was only a temporary infliction for their favorite Vulcan, they put their intent right there in the film's title.
+Search For Spock made it clear that in some way that could only be explained through the science of the 23rd Century, Kirk and his crew were going to find some miraculous way to bring Spock back.
 Even if it meant traveling where no man has gone before.

 However, Dawn-Treader had some redeemable moments that allowed me to endure the bits that bothered me.